 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.
 Read what our review team had to say about this resource below or learn more about how CLEAN reviews teaching materials

-This is the community that is featured in the major commercial film hit "Beasts of the Southern Wild".
+This is the featured community in the major commercial film hit "Beasts of the Southern Wild".

 Could be used in a discussion of a specific impacts of climate change that are happening NOW in the US.

-Slideshow might have the greater impact on students if shown on a projector with blog posts printed out for students so they could stop at certain points and read the blog.
+Slideshow might have a greater impact on students if shown on a projector with blog posts printed out for students so they could stop at certain points and read the blog.

 Following the readings and slideshow, show the four-minute film "Can't Stop the Water."

-The Isle de Jean Charles, located in the Gulf Coast in Louisiana, has been undergoing major changes as it copes with climate change.
+The Isle de Jean Charles, located in the Gulf Coast near Louisiana, has been undergoing major changes as it copes with climate change.
 The land is sinking and the water is rising, leaving many areas accessible only by boat.
-Produced by the Louisiana's Public Broadcasting group - the succinct slides share native tribes perspectives as they cope with the changes.
+Produced by Louisiana's Public Broadcasting group, the succinct slides share Native tribes' perspectives as they cope with the changes.

-Slideshow can be shown on desktop, or projected, which would have greater impact.
+Slideshow can be shown on desktop or projected, the latter of which would have greater impact.

 Photos are clear and of good quality.